0509pooja/S3RDS/ReadMe.txt

 The created Docker image is deployed to AWS ECR for future use in an AWS Lambda function.
 The process is manual but well documented for reproducibility.

 ### **4. Lambda Function Creation**
 An AWS Lambda function is created to execute the ETL process.
-This function utilizes the Docker image deployed to AWS ECR and is triggered by events from an S3 bucket.
+This function utilizes the Docker image deployed to AWS ECR.

 ### **5. Terraform Configuration**
 Terraform is used to provision the necessary AWS resources, including:
 - **S3 bucket**: Used for storing input data.
 - **RDS instance**: For storing processed data.
-- **Lambda function**: To run the ETL task.
 - **IAM roles**: To grant the necessary permissions to interact with AWS resources.

 ### **6. Documentation**